 The bow and arrow choke is among the most successful submissions in BJJ martial arts.
-In tournaments, it is a strangle submission that has a high success rate.
-Surely, you can go for the bow and arrow choke from various Brazilian jiu-jitsu positions; and the most well-known is the back mount position.
+In tournaments, it is a strangle submission with a high success rate.
+Indeed, you can go for the bow and arrow choke from various Brazilian jiu-jitsu positions, including the back mount position.

 As a result, intelligent jiu-jitsu practitioners should get familiar with this choke variation from their earliest days on the mats.
 On the other hand, chokes in Brazilian Jiu-Jitsu and mixed martial arts add a new level of intricacy to the game.

-However, you must first understand the fundamentals and the necessary talents to accomplish these incredible moves effectively.
+However, you must first understand the fundamentals and talents necessary to accomplish these incredible moves effectively.
 As a result, if this is the case, you’ll put together a formidable offensive strategy that will set you on the path to achieving your competition’s objectives.

 Without further delay!
-Let’s take a look at how to execute the bow and arrow choke in Brazilian jiu-jitsu.
+Let’s look at how to execute the bow and arrow choke in Brazilian jiu-jitsu.

 How to Do a Bow and Arrow Choke from Back?

-A wonderful thing about taking the back position is that you have access to numerous BJJ submissions and transitions, like the bow and arrow choke, as well as other fantastic stuff.
+A wonderful thing about taking the back position is that you have access to numerous BJJ submissions and transitions, like the bow and arrow choke and other fantastic stuff.
 So, how to execute this choke variation?

 - Your first step is to take your opponent’s back and secure it with proper grips, hooks, etc.